 Picnic!
 In the park.
 Sitting.
 On the grass.
 Beautiful grass.
 Beautiful park.
 Beautiful weather ;;_______;;

 DISNEYLAND (with bonus: DISNEYSEA) OMG OMG

-Not only a fan of Doraemon, I’m also a fan of Disney especially classical Disney.
-Impulsively bought 2 days pass to Disneyland and Disneysea, those 2 days were one of the best memory I ever had.
+Not only a fan of Doraemon, but I’m also a fan of Disney especially classical Disney.
+Impulsively bought 2 days pass to Disneyland and Disneysea, those 2 days were some of the best memory I ever had.
 It’s like: well, I don’t know how to explain, it’s just I unleash the child part of me.
 I think I became younger now *smirk*